devnadiaa/devnadiaa/README.md

 * Turning ideas into real web applications
 * Combining development with creative design

+---

-### 🎯 2026 Goal
+### 🎯 My Goal

-To grow as a Full Stack Web Engineer and build meaningful, modern web applications while continuously improving my development and design skills.
+To grow as a Full Stack Web Engineer and create modern, useful web applications while continuously improving my development and design skills.

 ---